adrwh/query-with-gpt/README.md

 Here's some examples.

-    ⚡️ Imagine querying your employee intranet for a summary of what the CEO and senior leadership have been publishing lately?
+>⚡️ Imagine querying your employee intranet for a summary of what the CEO and senior leadership have been publishing lately?

-    ⚡️ How about asking your user activity log data when someone last logged in, and what device and IP they were using?
+>⚡️ How about asking your user security activity log data when someone last logged in, and what device and IP they were using?

-    ⚡️ Or how about asking what your company password policy is, or to give details about acceptable use?
+>⚡️ Or how about asking what your company password policy is, or to give details about acceptable use?

 In this article, we will setup a web site that let's you do exactly that, your own company GPT bot, in only 32 lines of code.